somthecoder/PiTunes/README.md

 ## Overview:
 The goal for this project was to avoid having to type out a song you wanted to listen to and instead be able to speak it and have it automatically play, similar to that of a Amazon Alexa or Google Home.
 As long as the Pi is connected to a speaker via USB or bluetooth, we can play music.

+## Pre-requirements:
+  Spotify Premium <br>
+  Raspberry Pi 5 <br>
+  Device with Browser Access <br>
+  Speaker to connect to Pi (wired/wireless)

+## Installation:
+  Clone this repo on to the Pi.
+Go to your Spotify premium account and create a developer account with client id and secret along with the redirect uri.
+Create a .env file and in json format, input in these things.
+On a separate device with browser access, run the auth_comp.py script and then the command ```scp .cache pi@ip_address:repo_path``` to transfer the unique cache file to the Pi.
+Ensure your speaker and microphone are connected to the Pi.<br>
+  Given the instructions on [the Spotifyd documentation](https://docs.spotifyd.rs/installation/index.html) and the [Spotifyd releases page](https://github.com/spotifyd/spotifyd/releases), find your right release and follow the underneath the Architecture section.
+You should then be able to run Spotifyd.